 You may find yourself lacking projects.
 My answer, make fake ones.
 There are a lot of great ideas online for fake portfolio ideas.
 However, make sure it relates to your industry.
 Building a body of work will take time, but it is well worth it.

-Start a social media
+Start social media.

 This is an easy and cost-effective method to get your name out there.
-Again, it’s building your brand a secondary way to show your portfolio and participate in the community.
+Again, it’s building your brand as a secondary way to show your portfolio and participate in the community.

 Join a reputable registered group/certification

 There are many organizations out there that offer certification.
-Bonus, they often a reduced price for students.
+Bonus, they often offer a reduced price for students.
 Many companies specify a destination or certification for their candidates.
 Go on Linkedin, indeed or another job board and search for what kind they are looking for.